gzussa/gwt-mousemanager/README.md

 mvn test
 ```

-Finally make sur you can generate the jar file
+Finally make sure you can generate the jar file

 ```
 mvn package